-2000 Support Services.
+2000 SUPPORT SERVICES.

-Support services are those services which provide administrative, technical, personal (such as guidance and health), and logistical support to facilitate and enhance instruction.
-Support Services exist to sustain and enhance instruction, and would not otherwise exist if not for instructional programs.
+Support services are those services which provide administrative, technical, personal (e.g., guidance and health), and logistical support to facilitate and enhance instruction.
+Support services exist to sustain and enhance instruction and would not otherwise exist if not for instructional programs.